 The app creates a budget by entering detailed information in two categories: Monthly Income & Recurring Expenses.
 Under these categories, you can add subcategories.
 For example, under income you can add part time jobs, family support, retirement income, and other sources.

 Recurring expenses categories is pre-populated with the following categories:

 - Savings Goals

-Basically, these are your bills.
+Basically, these categories are your bills.
 While you can add more categories or subcategories, unfortunately you cannot delete the ones already listed in the app and free up space.
-So if you don’t have subscriptions, you can’t delete it.
-On the upside, the app carries the budget categories into the following month, so you don’t have to enter categories monthly.
+So if you don’t have subscriptions for example, you can’t delete it.

 Personal Spending Index